CentroidCNC/.github/profile/README.md

 # CentroidCNC's CentroidAPI Github Profile
-For Visual Basic Examples please see: https://github.com/CentroidCNC/CentroidAPI_VBnet_PowerFeed
+For a Visual Basic Example please see: https://github.com/CentroidCNC/CentroidAPI_VBnet_PowerFeed

-C# Examples coming soon!
+For a C# Example please see: https://github.com/CentroidCNC/CentroidAPI_CSharp_PowerFeed

 Also new documentation will be available on https://centroidcnc.com in the coming weeks.